arkency/posts/posts/2019-11-30-oop-refactoring-from-a-god-class-to-smaller-objects.md

 ---
-title: "OOP Refactoring: from a god class to smaller objects"
 created_at: 2019-11-30 15:41:49 +0100
 publish: true
 author: Andrzej Krzywda
 tags: ['oop', 'refactoring', 'ruby']
 ---

+# OOP Refactoring: from a god class to smaller objects

 In the early years of my programming career, I got infected by the OOP thinking.
 It made (and still does) sense to model the problem in terms of objects and methods operating on that object.